LukesOffline/LukesOffline/README.md

 Here's a lil bit about me:

-- 🌱 I’m currently learning Python and JavaScript.
+- C# and PHP developer
-- 📫 How to reach me: @lukesoffline on Twitter
+- How to reach me: @lukesoffline on Twitter
-- 😄 Pronouns: He/Him
+- Pronouns: He/Him
-- ⚡ Fun fact: Microsoft attempted to buy Nintendo when it was making the Xbox, but the Japanese company “laughed their asses off”.
+- Fun fact: Microsoft attempted to buy Nintendo when it was making the Xbox, but the Japanese company “laughed their asses off”.

 [![Lukes's GitHub stats](https://github-readme-stats.vercel.app/api?username=LukesOffline&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)